Brian Castle

 Once having a unique set of target coordinates though, we still have the issue of translating those into muscle contractions.
 The projection onto coordinate axes is straightforward, however these axes are only needed at and below the level of the EBN burst neurons.
 There are schemes that allow the simultaneous calculation of dot product and target vector, as long as a closed loop control output from the oculomotor muscles is not needed.
 This latter issue is somewhat thorny insofar as it involves the palisade endings, which are still controversial, however ultimately in humans there is no behavioral need to move the eyes to a specific angle in the absence of a visual stimulus, and in fact many people find that learning this behavior is quite difficult.
 The control loop seems to be closed by the visual image itself, which drives both saccades and pursuit movements.

 Now let us consider two different kinds of self organization that occur at a higher level.
 First, there is the topographic organization of the optic radiation and its modular organization at the level of the cerebral cortex.
 Then, there is the mapping between the cerebral cortex and the oculomotor targeting system in the superior colliculus.
 Much is known about the former, and less about the latter.
-To understand topographic mapping, we first need to take a look at the mathematics underlying self organizing maps.
+To explore topographic mapping, we first need the concept of a neighborhood, and then we can define the convergence and divergence of neural connectivity.

 Topographic Networks

-At this juncture in the discussion, topographic networks can be loosely equated with CNN's (convolutional neural networks), at least in the context of the retinotopic visual system.
+At this juncture in the discussion, topographic networks have been loosely equated with CNN's (convolutional neural networks), at least in the context of the retinotopic visual system.
 In this analogy the convolutional kernel is related to the convergence and divergence of the neural connections, and could in many cases be considered hard-wired.
+This is not the case in real brains, as shown in the section on the retina, where even in the most peripheral nervous system, the receptive fields are modulated and controlled by both environmental input and central processes.
+And artificial CNN's do not generally engage in lateral inhibition, instead they attempt to incorporate this effect statically at the level of the convolution kernel.
+The result is that the kernel never changes, as distinct from a receptive field that's constantly changing.

-In a digital monitor each pixel has a coordinate and an RGB value (a word).
-However at the output of the retina each "pixel" has attached to it four colors, on and off times, velocities, spatial and temporal frequency information and dynamics, and possibly systemic information related to ongoing oscillations.
+In a digital monitor, each pixel has a coordinate and an RGB value (a word).
+The coordinate is usually defined by a location in memory (it is "geometric"), which contains the associated data.
+Computer memory is 1-dimensional, so the pixel arrangement in memory is automatically vectorized before it reaches the neural network.
+The colors can be separated by masking off the unwanted portions of the data in memory.
+In contrast, in the human visual system, each "pixel" has attached to it four colors, on and off times, velocities, spatial and temporal frequency information and dynamics, and possibly systemic information related to ongoing oscillations.
 Instead of three values per pixel, the retina outputs several dozen.
 These are then further integrated in different ways in the LGN.
 Each of the six layers leaving the LGN (plus the koniocellular strands between the layers) contains multiple channels (on cells, off cells, etc) which then multiplex into various layers in the cerebral cortex.
+All of these pathways are topographically specific.

 In the primary visual cortex there are 140 million neurons on each side, compared to just 1 million leaving the retina and 6 million in the LGN.
 The topography of the cortex is such that each mini-column consisting of about 60-80 neurons corresponds with approximately one point on the retina, and thus we expect a complete set of orientation columns and ocular dominance columns with their accompanying blob to cover a retinal territory equivalent to about 80 photoreceptors.
 This is approximately correct given what we know about the connections between photoreceptors and bipolar cells, bipolar cells and retinal ganglion cells, and ganglion cells and LGN relay neurons.